Getting to know the Weser River in a relaxed pace

 1. day Arriving in Hann.
 Münden

 Welcome to Hann.
-Münden where Fulda und Werra merge to Weser.
-We recommend bringing enough time to visit the city hall dating from the Weser Renaissance and the more than 700 half-timbered houses of the town.
-Parking facilities and rental bikes at your first hotel.
+Münden where Fulda und Werra flow into the Weser.
+We recommend bringing enough time to visit the city hall from the Weser Renaissance and the more than 700 half-timbered houses of the town.
+Parking facilities are close to your first hotel and rental bikes are at your first hotel.

 2. day Hann.
 Münden - Oedelsheim/Oberweser 26 km